saket/telephoto/docs/releasing.md

 # Release checklist

 - [ ] Check that tests have passed on CI.
+- [ ] Run manual test cases that are difficult to automate:
+  - [ ] Fling animations can be interrupted by pressing anywhere.
+  - [ ] Double-tap-to-zoom animations can be interrupted **only** by starting another swipe gesture.
+  - [ ] Images that use a placeholder play a cross-fade animation when the image is loaded.
 - [ ] Change version name from SNAPSHOT to an actual name.
 - [ ] Update project website with:
     - [ ] new version’s maven address